Support for those affected by fire at Dairy Court

 Flats 1 to 17

-These flats were not directly affected by the fire so Sovereign are keen to help you move back as soon as you can, when it’s safe to do so.
+These flats were not directly affected by the fire so SNG are keen to help you move back as soon as you can, when it’s safe to do so.

 This work is underway and will continue week commencing 9 June.
 Sovereign will keep you updated on this and continue to provide temporary accommodation until you’re able to return.